Catalogue description Records created or inherited by the Department of Education and Science, and of related bodies

 Also included, records relating to the administration of teachers' employment and conditions, science and art, libraries and museums, technical education, youth services, awards and scholarships, wartime educational services, educational buildings and architecture, liaison with international education bodies, finance, statistics and planning, legal matters, health and medical concerns, and inspections of educational establishments.

-For subsequent material, see the records of the Department for Education and Employment NV
+For records of the Department for Education and Employment, see NV

 |Held by:||The National Archives, Kew|

 |Legal status:||Public Record(s)|